 Nursing home residents in Maryland deserve to live in a safe and sanitary environment free from abuse and mistreatment.
 If abuse or certain other incidents occur at a Maryland nursing home, the nursing home is required to report the incident to the state.
 Facilities that receive federal funding must abide by federal regulations, and under federal regulations, a facility is required to report all allegations of mistreatment, neglect, or abuse, including injuries of unknown sources, and misappropriations of resident property.
 Incidents must be reported to the state within 24 hours.
 Maryland nursing homes are required to investigate all allegations of abuse and reports from investigations must be reported to Maryland’s Office of Health Care Qualify within five working days of the alleged violation.

-Nursing homes are also required to have policies and procedures in place to keep residents safe and free from abuse.
+Yes, Maryland nursing homes are required to have policies and procedures in place to keep residents safe and free from abuse.
 Abuse can include physical and mental abuse, exploitation, or neglect.
+This includes abuse conducted by staff members as well as other residents.
 Facilities that fail to report abuse are subject to fines and other sanctions.
 Victims of abuse may be able to receive financial compensation through a Maryland nursing home claim.

 Nursing Home Faulted for Failing to Report Suicide Attempt